Mass media in Turkey: Status and self-regulation of journalists

 Turkey's 2001 financial crisis further strengthened media owners' hands, as 3–5,000 journalists were fired, and the most troublesome ones targeted first.

 Some themes have long remained quasi-taboo in the Turkish media, including the role of the Army, the Cyprus issue and the rights of the Kurdish and Armenian minorities.
 The interests of media owners in the major media conglomerates inevitably cast a shadow over the objectivity and independence of the controlled media outlets.

 Ethics in Turkish journalism is based on a couple of documents: the “Declaration of Rights and Responsibilities” by Turkish Journalists Association (1998) and the “Code of Professional Ethics of the Press” by Turkish Press Council (1989).

 In 2006 RTÜK introduced a voluntary ombudsman mechanism that media outlets can introduce in order to evaluate their audience's reactions.
 Yet, ombudsmen lack independence, as they are high-ranking employees of the same media groups.

 Media outlets

-Turkey hosts around 3,100 newspapers, including 180 national ones.
-Only 15% of these are daily newspapers.
-Turkish print outlets privilege columns and opinions over pure news, and are often politically polarised.
-Broadcast media include hundreds of TV stations and thousands of radio stations including some in minority languages.
-The introduction of Kurdish-language media has been hailed as a big progress, although their quality remains poor.

-The main issues concerning mainstream media in Turkey are the heavy concentration of ownership, the widespread self-censorship of journalists and media professionals (also due to their vulnerability to political powers) and the presence of nationalist rhetoric and hate speech.